base9-theme/base9-theme.github.io/src/assets/about.md

 How each base color should be used is specified in the schema.

-Other than the backgroud, each of 8 colors has 6 shades from darkest to the brightest:
+Other than the background, each of 8 colors has 6 shades from darkest to the brightest:
 1. Signifies a slight difference from background.
 Used mostly for elevating UI component, highlighting even/old lines.
-Should not be used for highlighting for user attension.
+Should not be used for highlighting for user attention.
-2. Used as highlighted background for user attension.
+2. Used as highlighted background for user attention.
 3. Try not to use it as background or foreground.
-As it could make the constrast too low.
+As it could make the contrast too low.
 Can sometimes be used as borders in UI.
 4. A darker shade of the normal color.
 5. The original color.